RoopamTaneja/CSN-371-Paper-Implementation/README.md

 ---

-For demonstrating how faces are being extracted from videos for input to the model, we have included a sample video dataset.
+For demonstrating how faces are being extracted from videos for input to the model, a sample video dataset has been included.

 The functionality can be tested by running the `process_videos.py` script.